-While we know the best way to see New York, (by bike of course!), when coming to New York you will eventually
+While we know the best way to see New York, (by bike of course!), when coming to New York, you will absolutely need and want to take a ride on our infamous subway!

 The subway system belongs to New York, and New York belongs to the subway system, and with these helpful tips, you’ll master it in no time!